South East Wales Faculty

 If we want to attract and retain newly qualified doctors as GPs we need to improve the support they receive and enhance their opportunities for professional and personal development.
 One way of doing this is through mentoring.
 We will be running a further mentoring events later in the year.
 If you are interested in helping your new GP colleagues by becoming a mentor, please contact Shelley Leeson, Faculty Administrator

-The next Faculty board meeting will take place on Tuesday 7 February 2017 at 19:30 at the Holiday Inn, Cardiff, and includes a light buffet supper at 19:00.
+The next Faculty board meeting will take place on Tuesday 20 June 2017 at 19:30 at the Holiday Inn, Newport, and includes a light buffet supper at 19:00.
 If you would like to be part of discussions and decisions involving CPD, College benefits and other opportunities in your faculty, please contact Kirsty Dodd, Faculty Administrator.

 Details of further forthcoming South East Wales Faculty meetings, social events and educational courses can be accessed via the Upcoming Events box on the right.

 We have a Faculty Fellowship committee to consider and support the nomination process.
 If you wish to join the Fellowship committee or know of a GP who would be suitable for a nomination please contact us.